PrettyFloralBonnet/javascript-notes/DataTypes/strings.md

 console.log(str.at(-1));  // o
 ```

-We can also iterate over string characters with `for..of`:
+We can also iterate over string characters with `for...of`:

 ```js
 for (let char of "Hello") {